Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 1 May 2023: Appeals Commissioner

 Gideon Christian is a law professor at the University of Calgary's Faculty of Law, where he has been teaching since 2019.
 Gideon obtained his LL.M and PhD from the University of Ottawa.
 During his doctoral studies, he was a SSHRC - Joseph Armand Bombardier Canada Doctoral Scholar and an International Development Research Center IDRC Doctoral Fellow.
 Between 2012 and 2019, he worked part-time as an adjunct professor at the University of Ottawa's Faculty of Law.
-Between 2014 and 2019, he held a full-time position as Legal Counsel in the National Litigation Sector of the federal Department of Justice where he was involved in high-profile litigation involving the Government of Canada.
+Between 2014 and 2019, he held a full-time position as Legal Counsel in the National Litigation Sector of the federal Department of Justice where he participated in high-profile litigation involving the Government of Canada.

 Christina Clark is a Commissioner.